ICGC-TCGA-PanCancer/pancancer-documentation/docs/PANCAN_CLUSTER_LAUNCH_README.md

 following to setup a computational node.
 The steps below assume you are working in the bindle_1.2 directory:

-    # copy the path of the template used to setup a SeqWare single compute node for PanCancer
+    # copy the path of the json template used to setup a SeqWare single compute node for PanCancer
     # you will need to paste this path in the .cfg file you will be modifying next:
     # templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_node.json.template